 Zechariah 14 – During the millennium everyone will be celebrating the Feast of Tabernacles.

-Nehemiah 8: 14 – 18 – How to returning captivity celebrated Sukkot.
+Nehemiah 8: 14 – 18 – How the returning Hebrews from the Babylonian captivity celebrated Sukkot.